hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

-## Continue prerequisites (parallelism and compilers)
+## Install recommended Prerequisites (Part 2: Parallelism and Compilers)

+This section guides through the installation of additional packages required for parallelism.
+Make sure that *Terminal* recognizes `gcc`, which should be already included in Debian Linux (verify with `gcc --help`).
+The proceed through this section to:

+* Set up environmental variables for the installation of TELEMAC-MASCARET
+* Install packages for parallelism to enable a substantial acceleration of simulations:
+    + MPI distribution
+    + Metis 5.1.x
+* Output MED Format:
+    + Hdf5
+    + MEDFichier

 ### Setup environmental variables

 Environmental variables will help in the following to compile TELEMAC-MASCARET and helper programs.
 In this section, we will create a `PATH` variable for pointing at the *Python3* scripts and a `SYSTELCFG` variable to define the configuration file to use for compiling TELEMAC-MASCARET.
-First, verify that the *Python3* scripts are correctly downloaded in  `~/telemac/v8p1/scripts/python3/` and verify that a *systel* config file called `~/telemac/v8p1/configs/systel.debian.cfg` exists.
+First, verify that the *Python3* scripts are correctly downloaded in  `~/telemac/v8p1/scripts/python3/` and verify that a *systel* config file called `~/telemac/v8p1/configs/systel.cis-debian.cfg` exists.

 Create a new bash file with *Vim* text editor by typing in *Terminal* (as superuser/root `su`)